alexkemp9/Python3docs/README.md

 > Whilst producing the bug-report document it was discovered that a paragraph-with-inline-border below the image (see bug#3 below) suffers the same problem.
 So, if the whole of the paragraph is selected, then the image+caption+paragraph will all be selected).
 Then, if the paragraph is deleted all 3 (image, caption + paragraph) will be deleted.
 >
 > This can be viewed within [bug2.odt](./bug2.odt) + [bug2.pdf](./bug2.pdf).
-3. #### In Writer, the bottom border of an Image-in-frame-with-caption coalesces with the top inline-border of a Paragraph below it
+3. #### In Writer v24.8.3.2, the bottom border of an Image-in-frame-with-caption coalesces with the top inline-border of a Paragraph below it

 > [Bugzilla 164297](https://bugs.documentfoundation.org/show_bug.cgi?id=164297)
 >
 >In other words, the below-paragraph spacing of an image will be added to the internal top-spacing  of the next paragraph, rather than being placed between the two entity’s borders.
 >
 > This can be viewed within [bug3.odt](./bug3.odt) + [bug3.pdf](./bug3.pdf).
-4. #### In Writer, the Bottom border of a Table-in-frame will coalesce with the top inline-border of a Paragraph
+4. #### In Writer v24.8.3.2, the Bottom border of a Table-in-frame will coalesce with the top inline-border of a Paragraph

 >  [Bugzilla 164298](https://bugs.documentfoundation.org/show_bug.cgi?id=164298)
 >